facebook pixel Skip to Main Content

 4. Faculty members with the fewest active Designated TA Appointments within their lab.

-In cases where more than one faculty member equally meet these criteria, faculty members will be selected for pre-designated TA appointments based on random draw.
-The list ranking faculty eligibility will be remade by the Graduate Committee each year early during Fall Semester.
+In cases where more than one faculty member equally meets these criteria, faculty members will be selected for pre-designated TA appointments based on a random draw.
+The list ranking faculty eligibility will be remade by the Graduate Committee each year early during the Fall Semester.

 Doctor of Arts (DA) Fellowship: Usage and Priority